-If you have a double sided, see thru, or corner fireplace, you'll need gas logs that are beautiful from all openings.
-Our see thru fireplace gas log sets offers a realistic view from virtually any angle.
-The multi sided gas logs we provide by Rasmussen, RealFyre, and Empire Comfort Systems are beautifully crafted and include detailed painting with multi dimensional highlighting.
+If you have a double-sided, see-thru, or corner fireplace, you'll need gas logs that are beautiful from all openings.
+Our see-thru fireplace gas log sets offer a realistic view from virtually any angle.
+The multi-sided gas logs we provide by Rasmussen, RealFyre, and Empire Comfort Systems are beautifully crafted and include detailed painting with multi-dimensional highlighting.
 They are made from a durable ceramic fiber and molded from real logs like oak, pine, driftwood, aspen, and ponderosa!

 Height varies by gas log set size, as well as the type of burner you choose.
 All of these log stacks are designed to fit in a standard, up-to-code fireplace.
 The difference is that some have low profiles which could leave a large gap in a high fireplace.
 Tall stacks that fit in a standard fireplace might look too cramped.